collectionsasdata/part2whole/cfp.md

 ### Evaluation Criteria

-1. The proposed project will demonstrate:
+1. The proposed project - especially in the draft collections as data service plan and the draft implementation plan - will demonstrate:

    - innovative organizational thinking as it applies to the roles and services needed to support the use of collections as data